DevSilv/ARCHIVED-example-jsgame/README.md

+**INFORMATION: This project ("silvuss-example-jsgame") has become discontinued.
+Contributing to this project is not planned.**

+---

 # silvuss-example-jsgame project

 This repository contains my third GitHub project – just a simple example browser arcade game, written mostly in JavaScript.